FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0001.md

 2. For the device apps written in JavaScript language, the developer uses HVML (HybridOS View Markup Language, which defines a set of extended HTML5 tags) to describe the GUI.
-HybridOS provides an agent like a Web browser.
+HybridOS provides a user agent like a Web browser.
-   The agent contains the V8 JS engine and a HVML (a customized markup language) renderer.
-We name the agent as 'Hybrid Engine' (HE for short).
+   The user agent contains the V8 JS engine and a HVML (a customized markup language) renderer.
+We name the agent as 'Hybrid Engine' (`HE` for short).

 3. The developer can always describe the UIs of a device app in HVML combined with CSS, and